The 2021 German Federal Election and its Implications for Canada

 The end of the Merkel era in Germany will be a monumental shift for Europe.
 In her absence, the Social Democratic Party of Germany has formed government for the first time since 2005, signalling potential social shifts in one of the EU’s most powerful nations.
-Despite the election being called in their favour, the SPD at the time of writing is still in talks over who will assume the chancellorship and about how to go about forming a collation government.
-The likely successor to Merkel is Olaf Scholz of the SPD, who seeks to create a collation with the German Green and the Free Democratic Party (FDP).
-One arena expected to see among the most significant impact will be NATO and international security, as the SPD and likely collation parties have declared different objectives with regards to defense and desire a more pro-European as opposed to Merkel’s Atlanticist position.
-Trade is another area that could be greatly affected by the advent of an SPD government, with the party having opposed trade agreements like Comprehensive Economic and Trade Agreement (CETA) in the past, but with other coalition parties having different views.
+Despite the election called in their favour, the SPD at the time of writing is still in talks over who will assume the chancellorship and how to go about forming a coalition government.
+The likely successor to Merkel is Olaf Scholz of the SPD, who seeks to create a coalition with the German Green Party and the Free Democratic Party (FDP).
+One arena expected to see among the most significant impact will be NATO and international security, as the SPD and likely coalition parties have declared different objectives with regards to defense and desire a more pro-European position as opposed to Merkel’s Atlanticist position.
+Trade is another area that could be greatly affected by the advent of an SPD government, with the party having opposed trade agreements like CETA in the past but with other coalition parties perhaps having different views.
 Perhaps most importantly, environmental policy and tackling climate change will be fundamental to Canadian German relations over the SPD’s term in office.
-The proposed collation seeks to bring the German Green Party into the fold, meaning environmentalists will have a strong voice in affairs related to Canada and our environmental conduct.
+The proposed coalition seeks to bring the German Green Party into the fold, meaning environmentalists will have a strong voice in affairs related to Canada and our environmental conduct.
 These three arenas will become the focal points of German Canadian relations going forward.

 Canada, Germany, and NATO

-One can reasonably expect, however, that after four tumultuous years in NATO under Trump and with the SPD holding the majority of seats, the collation government will be hesitant to fully embrace transatlantic allies and will most likely advocate within NATO and the EU for a more Euro-Centric approach to security.
+One can reasonably expect, however, that after four tumultuous years in NATO under Trump and with the SPD holding the majority of seats, the coalition government will be hesitant to fully embrace transatlantic allies and will most likely advocate within NATO and the EU for a more Euro-Centric approach to security.
 This will have a noticeable impact on Canada with regard to our defense policy.
-If the SPD collation succeeds in advocating for a united European front, Canada may be made to either rely more heavily on US support or may be forced to choose between US and EU allies.
-The outgoing Merkel government committed to spend €53 billion on the NATO alliance in 2021, and with US president Biden hoping to revive the alliance, proving that while its reputation in Europe is damaged, there is still hope yet for the alliance .
+If the SPD coalition succeeds in advocating for a united European front, Canada may be made to either rely more heavily on US support or may be forced to choose between US and EU allies.
+The outgoing Merkel government committed to spend €53 billion on the NATO alliance in 2021 and with US president Joe Biden hoping to revive the alliance, there is still hope yet .

 Since elected to office in 2015, Trudeau has vowed to undertake measures to improve the lives of low-income workers and families.
 His 2021 election platform stated similar goals as well .
-These policies align with the left-wing ideology of the SPD and Greens and could bode well for relations between the two countries if shared left-wing values are demonstrated.
-However, if the SPD and its collation allies choose to embrace opposition to free trade and protectionism in the name of defending German workers, trade between Canada and Germany could suffer a blow.
-Trade between the two countries will be dependent on economic trends in the aftermath of the pandemic as well as the willingness of the collation government to maintain the principles of free trade.
+These policies align with the left-wing ideology of the SPD and Greens, which could bode well for relations between the two countries if shared left-wing values are demonstrated.
+However, if the SPD and its coalition allies choose to embrace opposition to free trade and protectionism in the name of defending German workers, trade between Canada and Germany could suffer a blow.
+Trade between the two countries will be dependent on economic trends in the aftermath of the pandemic as well as the willingness of the coalition government to maintain the principles of free trade.

-The FDP, the third party within the collation and the one with the least seats, has its party values based on liberalism and pro business economic policy.
-While the Green and the SPD do value workers rights and have protectionist tendencies, the collation government will have within it voices advocating for trade, which will create favourable circumstances for the Canadian economy.
+The FDP, the third party within the coalition and the one with the fewest number of seats, has its party values based on liberalism and pro business economic policy.
+While the Greens and the SPD do value workers' rights and have protectionist tendencies, the coalition government will have within it voices advocating for trade, which will create favourable circumstances for the Canadian economy.

-One aspect that will affect Canadian German relations towards the collation government will the tackling of climate change and environmental policy.
+One aspect that will affect Canadian German relations will be the tackling of climate change and environmental policy.
 In this area, Canada and Germany will find a great deal of common ground and potential for cooperation.
-However, failure of the part of either country’s leadership to meet climate goals or participate in climate action could lead to colder relations.
-Given the collation government includes left wing parties in the SPD and Greens, as well as liberal parties intent on keeping pace with global trends in the FDP, climate policy will feature heavily
+However, failure on the part of either country’s leadership to meet climate goals or participate in climate action could lead to colder relations.
+Given the coalition government includes left wing parties in the SPD and Greens, as well as a liberal party in the FDP intent on keeping pace with global trends in the FDP, climate policy will feature heavily.

 Olaf Scholz, the likely successor to Merkel as chancellor, has vowed to bring about a swift transition within Germany toward renewable sources of energy such as solar and wind power to help in the fight against climate change .
 This sentiment offers potential for economic and environmental collaboration between Germany and Canada.
 Canada is currently a world leader in renewable energy production, with Canada obtaining 18.9% of its power from renewables.
 Canada is also the second largest producer of hydroelectricity in the world .
 Canada has an opportunity to share technical knowledge, expert analysis, and mutual investment in green technologies with the German government.
 This could have the effect of endearing Canada to the German government, opening up collaboration in other areas and gaining an ally on the international stage in Canada’s fight against climate change.